NVlabs/FPSci/docs/experimentConfigReadme.md

 FPSci tasks are a way to affiliate trials into meaningful grouping with repeat logic automatically managed.

 Tasks are configured using the following parameters:
+- `id` an identifier for the task, used for logging
 - `trialOrders` an array of valid orderings of trials (referenced by `id`)
 - `questions` a question(s) asked after each `trialOrder` is completed
 - `count` a number of times to repeat each of the `trialOrders` specified in this task

+Note that rather than being a direct `Array<Array<String>>` the `trialOrders` array needs to be an `Array<Object>` in order to parse correctly in the Any format.
+To do this the `trialOrders` array requires specification of a `trials` array within it to accomplish this nesting, as demonstrated in the example below.

 For example a task may specify presenting 2 trials (in either order) then asking a question comparing them.
 An example of this configuration is provided below: